 Flamboyant armor torn open like a sheet of paper, tendons hanging from skinless legs, bones spiked and splintered through exposed muscle-strands, rotted a gaping flay that must once have been Jasczynk.
 Its skull was folded open from the center-seam, and the plates broken and twisted round to dig into the jaw.
 Only the mouth still looked human.
 It screamed so widely the cheeks had split and torn.

 “Hold,” Divari said.
-A slim book bound in white leather lay atop the desk, a still-wet quill beside it.
+A slim book bound in white leather lay atop the desk, a still-damp quill beside it.
 Divari flipped pages until she found the most recent entry.

-“Your Highness, the–whatever massacred the Temans is likely still near,” Hevrin insisted.
-“Their… disposition… does not speak well for the chance they ended the threat.”
-Divari shushed her and read quickly.
+“Your Highness, the—whatever massacred the Temans is clearly still here,” Hevrin insisted.
+“Their… disposition… does not speak well for the chance they will end the threat.”
+Divari shushed her and read quickly, now thankful for learning Tonnish years ago:

 2nd of Emtith, 1295 V.R.